Honda to commence battery sharing service for e-three wheelers in India next year | Headlines

 Honda Motor Co on Friday said it plans to begin a battery sharing service for electric three-wheelers in India in the first half of 2022.

-The Japanese auto major aims to utilise 'Honda Mobile Power Pack e' (MPP e), its all-new portable and swappable batteries for the purpose.
+The Japanese auto major aims to utilize 'Honda Mobile Power Pack e:' (MPP e:), its all-new portable and swappable batteries for the purpose.

-The subsidiary will install a number of Honda Mobile Power Pack Exchanger e battery swapping stations and conduct battery sharing service in the cities.
+The subsidiary will install several Honda Mobile Power Pack Exchanger e: battery swapping stations and conduct battery sharing services in the cities.

 Honda will work with electric rickshaw manufacturers and begin the service in selected cities first and then expand to other areas in stages.